aarias89/AlgoPractice/README.md

 Testing will be done using Jest.

 #to install Jest
-sudo npm install -g jest
+-sudo npm install -g jest
+-npm install
 #once installed
 -in the exercises folder you will find the problem sets.
 -instructions to each problem will be found at the beginning of each index.js file.